Employment in the U.S.

 - L Visa – Intra-company transferee

-- O Visa – Aliens having extraordinary ability in science, viagra generic arts, education, business or athletics
+- O Visa – Aliens having extraordinary ability in science, arts, education, business or athletics

 - Foreign Government Officials, employees of foreign government officials and those in transit